-Smooth surfaced EPDM, TPO, PVC, Modified Bitumen, Rolled Asphalt: 32 sq ft/gal minimum to achieve 20 mils dry film thickness.
+Smooth surfaced EPDM, TPO, Modified Bitumen, Torch-Down: 32 sq ft/gal minimum to achieve 20 mils dry film thickness.
 Using these measurements, a 5 US gallon pail will complete 160 square feet of smooth surfaced membrane.
 Note: Rolled asphalt roofing with grit surfaces may reduce coverage by 5 to 10% depending on profile.

-PLEASE NOTE: Porous, rough, uneven, aged, and weathered substrates may require as much as 25% more material to achieve the required dry film thicknesses listed in the above guidelines.
-We strongly recommend applying a test patch to determine your exact coverage rate per gallon.
+PLEASE NOTE: Aged porous, extremely rough, uneven, and weathered substrates may require as much as 25% more material to achieve the required dry film thicknesses listed in the above guidelines.
+We strongly recommend applying a measured test patch to determine your exact coverage rate per gallon.

 |RETURN TO HOME PAGE|

 All Flat Roofs Should Have A Moisture Analysis Before Coating

 Proper moisture analysis includes a combination of both nondestructive and destructive methods of testing.
 Investigations that incorporate only one of these methods are insufficient and lack credibility.
 The technology of the moisture testing equipment that is currently used to conduct nondestructive tests has advanced in recent years to the point where it now provides analysis (a snapshot) of the overall roof conditions of large areas in a quick and efficient manner.
 Even with these advancements, destructive testing - coupled with gravimetric tests - is required to verify the conditions observed by the moisture analysis equipment.

 There are three types of nondestructive testing equipment: